 Virtual Engagement Ideas:

 - Use on-screen bidding leaderboards and gamify tactics

 - Display donor names and donations in real time

 - Send call-to-donate texts at pivotal moments in the programming

 - Offer buy-it-now options or matching gift moments

 - Encourage donors to organize viewing parties at home

-- Recreate the gala experience at home by providing gift baskets, wine, or dinner to key patrons
+- Recreate the gala experience at home by providing gift baskets, wine, or dinner to key supporters

-Whether it’s a luxury Caribbean villa, an enchanting Tuscan apartment, or an alpine lodge steps from the powder, we have something to fit all your clients' needs.
+Whether it’s a luxury Caribbean villa, an enchanting Tuscan apartment, or an alpine lodge steps from the powder, we have something for all your clients' needs.